vkcode7/cpp/lc/SlidingWindow/Hash Table.md

-## 217. Contains Duplicate - Array, Hash Table, Sorting
+# 217. Contains Duplicate - Array, Hash Table, Sorting

-This document describes the solution to the "Contains Duplicate" problem from LeetCode.

 ## Problem Description
 Given an integer array `nums`, return `true` if any value appears at least twice in the array, and return `false` if every element is distinct.